Benefits of Cold Process Soap vs Commercial Soap

 - Petroleum-based ingredients

-For sensitive skin, the difference is night and day.
+For sensitive or delicate-feeling skin, the difference can be significant.

-Your skin's natural pH is slightly acidic (around 4.5-5.5), which helps protect against bacteria and irritation.
-True cold process soap has a pH of 9-10, which is higher but still gentle enough for most skin types when formulated correctly.
+True cold process soap has a pH of 9–10, which is higher than skin's natural pH but still gentle enough for most skin types when formulated correctly.
+Commercial detergent bars can have a pH as high as 11–12, which may leave skin feeling dry, tight, or uncomfortable after cleansing.

 4. Customizable for Your Skin Type

-- Dry skin: Soaps with shea butter, cocoa butter, or avocado oil
+- Dry-feeling skin: Soaps with shea butter, cocoa butter, or avocado oil

-- Oily/acne-prone skin: Soaps with activated charcoal, tea tree oil, or high-linoleic oils
+- Oily or congestion-prone skin: Soaps with activated charcoal, tea tree oil, or high-linoleic oils

-- Sensitive skin: Unscented soaps with oatmeal, calendula, or chamomile
+- Sensitive or delicate-feeling skin: Unscented soaps with oatmeal, calendula, or chamomile

-- Mature skin: Soaps with rosehip oil, sea buckthorn, or vitamin E
+- Mature-feeling skin: Soaps with rosehip oil, sea buckthorn, or vitamin E

 5. Eco-Friendly and Sustainable